-- 1. acquire depth and breadth of midwifery and related theory - 2. acquire competence in the performance of midwifery skills - 3. apply theoretical knowledge, including evidenced based research, to clinical practice - 4. utilize the midwifery management process in all aspects of midwifery care - 5. become a culturally competent primary health care provider for women
+- 1. acquire depth and breadth of midwifery and related theory - 2. acquire competence in the performance of midwifery skills - 3. apply theoretical knowledge, including evidenced based research, to clinical practice - 4. utilize the midwifery management process in all aspects of midwifery care - 5. become a culturally competent, humble and respectful primary health care provider for women